PSA Sabre Receiver Sets: Enhanced AR-15 and IC 6mm ARC

 Where the Sabre Enhanced Set Slots In

-The closest direct comparisons are the Aero Precision M4E1 Enhanced billet set, the VKTR Industries VK1 complete ambi lower, and the Radian AX556 receiver set.
+The closest direct comparisons are the Aero Precision M4E1 Enhanced forged set, the VKTR Industries VK1 complete ambi lower, and the Radian AX556 receiver set.
 Aero's M4E1 Enhanced ships as a set with an integrated trigger guard and flared magwell but uses a standard roll-pin bolt catch and no ambi controls out of the box.
 The VKTR VK1 is a complete ambi lower at a higher price point.
 The Radian AX556 is the premium-tier benchmark with full ambi controls and a price to match.

 Sabre Enhanced threads the needle by including the ambi bolt release (the single most-requested aftermarket lower upgrade) and the threaded set screw (a builder-quality-of-life upgrade no other major brand ships) in a matched set with the upper.
 If you are speccing a new build from scratch, see how the Sabre lines up against other PSA-platform options in our rifle builder, and where PSA sits in the broader AR ecosystem in our PSA AXR Series coverage from SHOT Show 2026.